Don’t Get Burned By Sunscreen: What Major Cosmo Brands Don’t Tell You

 This is where the importance of always reading the back of the label and knowing which ingredients to look out for comes in.
 By reading the back of the label, you are doing your part as a consumer to shop smart and sustainable!

-The Difference Between Ingredients:
+The Difference Between Chemical And Mineral Sunscreen

 There are two common types of sunscreens: chemical and mineral.
 Chemical sunscreen, which is more common, is designed to be absorbed by the skin and protects by absorbing UV rays, whereas mineral sunscreen is designed to sit on top of your skin and protects you by scattering and reflecting UV rays.